 - The definitive guide to level monitoring and control in cisterns

 Okay, let’s make sure we’re on the same page.
 We define a cistern as a receptacle to store liquids, most often rainwater or well water.
-Cisterns have the capacity to store a few or thousands of liters of liquid.
+Cisterns have the capacity to store a few or thousands of litres of liquid.
 And yes, managing cisterns can offer challenges, but technology can improve your experience.
 So let’s begin.

 First, how do you measure water level inside your cistern?

 You must know this measurement to avoid overspills and know when to pump water out or in to keep a safe level.
 The market offers many types of level indicators, but should you buy a cheaper one or pay a little bit more?
 We get this question a lot, so this article will provide guidance to help you pick the right device based on the technical details.